 In the face of these new challenges, we remain focused on our responsibilities to the entire Family Reach community.
 Most importantly, we continue to listen to the families and healthcare professionals we partner with to deliver our services.
 Their feedback has led to the following intentional changes to both our fundraising and program delivery models.

-COVID-19 Emergency Fund: Launched in March, this new fund will enable us to continue providing our financial services to all families, including those most affected by hardships caused by the COVID-19 crisis.
+COVID-19 Emergency Fund: Launched in March, this new fund will enable us to continue providing our solutions through the Financial Treatment Program to all eligible families, including those most affected by hardships caused by the COVID-19 crisis.